NovaSector/NovaSector/modular_nova/modules/player_homes/README.md

 The cooldown is spent on *filing*, not on delivery, so the approval queue cannot be spammed any more than the free tier can.

-### Why the free tier is safe
+### Why shipping almost everything freely is safe

 **Everything a pod delivers is marked `TRAIT_HOME_FURNISHING`,** including the contents of a delivered toolbox.
-Marked things cannot be carried out of a home, so a player can order iron every five minutes forever without a single sheet reaching the round's economy — which is the whole reason the basic tier needs no oversight. `/datum/unit_test/player_home_supply` asserts this for a real delivery.
+Marked things cannot be carried out of a home, so a player can order plasteel every five minutes forever without a single sheet reaching the round's economy — which is the whole reason the catalogue needs almost no oversight. `/datum/unit_test/player_home_supply` asserts this for a real delivery.
 If you add a delivery path that skips `mark_delivery()`, you have built a free materials printer that empties into the station.

+---

+## Throwing things away

+A home is sealed, so junk has nowhere to go — leftover sheets, packaging, whatever a guest dropped.
+`/obj/structure/closet/crate/bin/home_compactor` is a trash bin that destroys its contents.
+Put things in, **alt-click**, and after a short wait they are gone.
+It is orderable from the console under Fittings, owner-gated like everything else, and unbolts with a right-click wrench so it can be moved.

+**It refuses two things, at any depth:**

+- **Anything alive.** Closets accept living mobs, so without this the bin is a murder box.
+- **Anything `SShomes.is_round_critical()` returns TRUE for** — the same test `release_home()` uses to
+  push gear back out to the terminal on unload.
+A home is deliberately not allowed to become a black hole for the round's objectives, and a bin that deleted the nuke disk would be exactly that with extra steps.

+"At any depth" is the part worth not breaking.
+The check runs over `get_all_contents()` of each item in the bin, so a nuke disk stuffed inside a backpack protects the backpack too — otherwise the bag is a laundering route straight to the shredder. `/datum/unit_test/player_home_compactor` asserts the bare case, the nested case, and the mob case.

+Note that bins save empty: `SAVE_OBJECT_PROPERTIES` is off, so closet contents do not persist.

 ---